Eyal-ro/Python-EAG-analysis/README.md

     - Channel 2 will be the other side by default.
 13. Click on 'Export to excel' button to export data as .xlsx file to wanted folder.

-For more examples, please refer to the Documentation.

 ## Help